UKCloud/documentation/articles/portal/ptl-gs.md

 - Create compute services, virtual data centres (VDCs) and edge gateways within your UKCloud for VMware environment

-- Access vCloud Director to work with your UKCloud for VMware environment, for example to create and manage virtual machines (VMs), build VDC networks or configure your firewall
+- Access VMware Cloud Director to work with your UKCloud for VMware environment, for example to create and manage virtual machines (VMs), build VDC networks or configure your firewall

 - Access the OpenStack Horizon dashboard to work with your UKCloud for OpenStack environment, for example to build your network infrastructure, set up access and security and launch instances